mtov/engsoftmoderna/en/chapter1.md

 \index{Software Economics}
 Numerous economic factors are interlaced with software development.
-For instance, software startups must select their monetization model — perhaps a subscription-based or advertisement-supported model.
+For instance, software startups must select their monetization model---perhaps a subscription-based or advertisement-supported model.
 Mobile app developers must decide how much to charge for their apps, a decision that requires understanding their competitors' pricing among other variables.
 With such complex and